-- 16. Click Submit and the job is submitted. - 17.
-When the mount job is finished, log onto the database server and verify that mounted image is available.
+- 18. Click Submit and the job is submitted. - When the mount job is finished, log onto the database server and verify that mounted image is available.

-Note: When performing an Application Aware mount of a SQL Server database to a SQL Server Failover Instance, if you specify a custom mount point, the custom mount point must reside on a volume that is a cluster resource.
+Note: When performing a Virtual Application Mount of a SQL Server database to a SQL Server Failover Instance, if you specify a custom mount point, the custom mount point must reside on a volume that is a cluster resource.
 This is required to allow the SQL Server Instance to move to other cluster nodes in case of failover.